aridiosilva/AI/README.md

 # Data Science

+Data analysis and machine learning have become an integrative part of the modern scientific methodology, offering automated procedures for the prediction of a phenomenon based on past observations, unraveling underlying patterns in data and providing insights about the problem.
+Yet, caution should avoid using machine learning as a black-box tool, but rather consider it as a methodology, with a rational thought process that is entirely dependent on the problem under study.
+In particular, the use of algorithms should ideally require a reasonable understanding of their mechanisms, properties and limitations, in order to better apprehend and interpret their results.

 Topics and concepts related to AI, ML, DL, NN, DM, data analysis and data mining and others:

 - **PCA - Principal Component Analysis** - One of the most often used **linear model** to extract information from data, and can be useful for you in term of data preprocessing, feature extraction, dimensional reduction, and data visualization.
 - **Neural Networks**
 - **Q Learning** - Pictorial introduction to Reinforcement Learning of Agent in unknown environment.
 Solving Tower of Hanoi.
 - **K-Means Clustering** - Interesting algorithm to partition your data.
 Resources to classification analysis, clustering analysis, data mining
+- **Random Forests** - Random forests or random decision forests are an ensemble learning method for classification, regression and other tasks that operate by constructing a multitude of decision trees at training time and outputting the class that is the mode of the classes (classification) or mean/average prediction (regression) of the individual trees.
 - **Mixture Distribution** - Blend of independent component distributions.
 - **Gaussian Mixture Model** - Flexible unsupervised learning for density estimation, clustering and likelihood optimization.
 - **K-Nearest Neighbor Algorithm** - Supervised learning for classification, interpolation and extrapolation in data mining and statistical pattern recognition